tallywiesenberg/vote-gpt/README.md

 With our app, VoteGPT, we are addressing socio-economic obstacles individuals may face when trying to vote, such as finding childcare or being able to take time off work in order to vote.

+## Who the potential users are
+We designed this app to provide actionable information to those who face obstacles to voting.
+Specific obstacles include not being able to vote due to being unable to access childcare and not being able to get leave from work to vote.

 ## What it does
 Our app works in three phases.
 The first phase is to collect information directly from the user about the kind of information that is pertinent to their voting needs.
-We collect the information by
+We collect the information through a google form that asks only two questions.
+Then

 ## How we built it
 Our app has two components: a back end and a front end.